-Enterprises can implement policy-driven enforcement methods for all users attempting to access both on-premises and cloud-based services using Identity and Access Management (IAM) tools and services.
+Enterprises can implement policy-driven enforcement methods for all users attempting to access both on-premises.
+Cloud-based services using Identity and Access Management (IAM) tools and services.
 IAM’s primary function is to give all users digital identities so that they may be tracked and regulated actively during all data exchanges as needed.

 Continuity of operations and disaster recovery

-Data breaches and disruptive interruptions can still take place despite the precautionary measures enterprises have in place for their on-premise and cloud-based infrastructures.
+Data breaches and disruptive interruptions can still take place despite the precautionary measures enterprises.
+In place for their on-premise and cloud-based infrastructures.
 Enterprises need to be ready to respond as rapidly as possible to newly identified vulnerabilities or large system failures.
-Disaster recovery solutions are a cornerstone of cloud security and give businesses the tools, services, and standards required to quickly recover lost data and get back to business as usual.
+Disaster recovery solutions are a cornerstone of cloud security and give businesses .The tools, services, and standards required to quickly recover lost data and get back to business as usual.

 Data Loss Prevention (DLP)

-The security of regulated cloud data is ensured by a set of tools and services provided by Data Loss Prevention (DLP) services.
-All stored data, whether at rest or in motion, is protected by DLP solutions using a combination of remediation alerts, data encryption, and other preventative measures.
+The security of regulated cloud data is ensured by a set of tools and services.
+Provided by Data Loss Prevention (DLP) services All stored data, whether at rest or in motion, is protected.
+DLP solutions using a combination of remediation alerts, data encryption, and other preventative measures.

 Any sort of corporation can benefit from the tremendous array of outsourced IT services that cloud computing has developed into.
 Making the most of cloud computing requires effective management of cloud security.